I know I have to take this case

 - In The Greatest Show on Earth, Buttons, on the run for Mercy Killing his wife, breaks his cover to treat people injured in the trainwreck at the end of the movie, whereupon he is recognized immediately and arrested in the penultimate scene.

-- In The Fugitive, Kimble sneaks into a hospital disguised as a janitor, then takes enough time to correct the diagnosis for a child after admitted from a bus accident, and sends him to the right department.
+- In The Fugitive, Kimble sneaks into a hospital disguised as a janitor and happens across a kid who's been misdiagnosed and needs emergency surgery.
+He quickly forges the necessary forms and gets the patient to the right department.
 It almost gets him caught but it's the first thing to tip Gerard off to the possibility of Kimble's innocence.

 - Richard Kimble, of The Fugitive, may be the Trope Maker here.
 He frequently stops to help people in trouble even though he's a fugitive and risks being caught.

-- Played with in the pilot, where Dr. Simon Tam is so desperate he claims he is willing to let an innocent definitely die simply to give his sister a chance of survival, which would be a subversion of this trope if true.
-However, as soon as Mal concedes, Simon immediately begins treating the patient (Kaylee) without any attempt to ensure the deal will be honoured.
+- Played with in the pilot, where Dr. Simon Tam is so desperate he claims he is willing to let an innocent die unless the crew helps him escape, which would be a subversion of this trope if true.
+However, as soon as Mal concedes, Simon immediately begins treating the patient, and ultimately saves her life.
 Kaylee is entirely convinced he was bluffing, and later on Mal tests him by lying to him about her condition deteriorating to see how he reacts.